jls-HV/GNI102-Laborationer/labb-03-switch-mac/README.md

 <br>

 b.
-Console into switch S1 and S2 and type the `show interface gi1/0/1` command on each switch[cite: 2].
+Console into switch S1 and S2 and type the `show interface gi1/0/1` command on each switch.

-On the second line of command output, what is the hardware addresses (or burned-in address [bia])?[cite: 2]
+On the second line of command output, what is the hardware addresses (or burned-in address [bia])?

 * **S1 Gi1/0/1 MAC Address:**
   ______________________________________________________________________